wp-plugins/video-widget/readme.txt

 = WHAT'S NEW? =

-* **1.1.3 (2008-04-15)** : Flv video support with embedded flv player in plugin. '''Be careful''' : the plugin must be copied in video-widget folder now.
-No more in root plugin folder.
-See installation notes for more details.
 * **1.1.2 (2008-04-11)** : Taratata video support.
 * **1.1.1 (2008-04-10)** : Flickr, Clipfish, Viddler, Gametrailers, Snotr support.
 * **1.1 (2008-04-08)** : Vimeo support, text to add before and after video.